Steve Lombardi: Semi-retirement and WWE departure (1998–present)

 In early 2006, he still worked behind the scenes of WWE, including behind the camera with John Cena on his WWE.com show "Five Questions".
 Cena often makes references to Lombardi, even jokingly calling him the greatest technical wrestler of all time.
 Also, his face popped up in front of Cena's mouth to censor curse words, usually saying "nu-uh" or "brawler".
-On the June 2, 2006 episode of Five Questions, Brawler showed his face.
+On the June 2, 2006, episode of Five Questions, Brawler showed his face.
 He even censored himself, saying "you are a piece of Brawler".
 In another episode of "Five Questions," Cena made the claim that Lombardi was actually born in Detroit, and not in Brooklyn, however this was later proven false (and likely a work).
 On May 7, 2006, WWE.com announced that, as part of Jakks Pacific's WWE Classic Superstars collection, they would be releasing a Brooklyn Brawler action figure.
 At Vengeance, Brawler appeared as Doink the Clown when he came out to the ring with Eugene during Eugene's match with Umaga.
 On August 1, 2006, Lombardi went to the ECW brand for a match against then ECW wrestler, Kurt Angle.
 Lombardi quickly lost when Angle applied an ankle lock on him.
 That same week, he appeared on SmackDown! against Vito, losing by submission.
 On the December 18 edition of Raw, Lombardi appeared in the 30 man battle royal as the Brooklyn Brawler.

 On the 15th anniversary of Raw on December 10, 2007, Lombardi appeared as Abe "Knuckleball" Schwartz in a segment.
 When Triple H saw him, he exclaimed "I guess the Brooklyn Brawler was busy".

 On the 10th anniversary of "Smackdown" on September 29, 2009, in Boston, Lombardi appeared as The Brooklyn Brawler in a backstage anniversary party along with numerous other wrestlers.

 Lombardi made a return appearance in the November 15, 2010 "Raw Goes Old School" episode of Raw as the Brooklyn Brawler with Harvey Wippleman as his manager.
 He lost in a match against Ezekiel Jackson.

-The Brooklyn Brawler made a surprise return to pay-per-view on December 16, 2012, at the TLC pay-per-view (which took place at the recently-opened Barclays Center in Brooklyn), teaming with the Miz and Alberto Del Rio to defeat 3MB (Heath Slater, Drew McIntyre and Jinder Mahal).
+The Brooklyn Brawler made a surprise return to pay-per-view on December 16, 2012, at the TLC pay-per-view (which took place at the recently opened Barclays Center in Brooklyn), teaming with the Miz and Alberto Del Rio to defeat 3MB (Heath Slater, Drew McIntyre and Jinder Mahal).
 Brawler won the match for his team via submission with a Boston crab on Mahal.

 At the July 15, 2013 Raw taping from Brooklyn, in a match taped for Superstars, Lombardi competed in a match almost thirty years after his debut.
 Wrestling as the Brawler, he was defeated by Ryback.
 In May 2016, Lombardi was released from WWE, thus ending Lombardi's 33-year career with WWE.

-On January 22, 2018, Lombardi made an appearance at Raw 25 Years in a backstage segment with Curt Hawkins.
+On January 22, 2018, Lombardi made an appearance at Raw 25 Years in a backstage segment with Kurt Angle.

-As of 2022 he still wrestles in the independents.
+As of 2025, he still wrestles in the independents.